 CAOT-BC continues to raise the profile of occupational therapy to other health professionals and the public through presence at consumer, inter-professional and intra-professional events.

-During the 2017-18 membership year, CAOT-BC attended over 35 events, including the Vancouver Wellness Show, Autism Walk & Resource Fair, UBC OST&OT Capstone Conference, Health Sciences Association BC Convention and the Rehab Exquipment Expo, to name a few.
+During the 2018-19 membership year, CAOT-BC attended over 25 events, including the Vancouver Wellness Show, Autism Walk & Resource Fair, UBC OST&OT Capstone Conference, Health Sciences Association BC Convention and the Rehab Equipment Expo, to name a few.

 CAOT-BC has identified key stakeholders whose priorities align with those of the association, and continues to build relationships with these organizations.
-Community partners include, but are not limited to: Office of the Seniors’ Advocate, BC Care Provider Association, PainBC, Health Sciences Association of BC, ICBC, WorkSafeBC, Home Medical Equipment Dealers Association of BC, RoadSafetyBC, Pediatric Occupational Therapy Council, Canadian Mental Health Association and many others.
+Community partners include, but are not limited to: BC Care Provider Association, PainBC, Health Sciences Association of BC, ICBC, WorkSafeBC, Home Medical Equipment Dealers Association of BC, RoadSafetyBC, Pediatric Occupational Therapy Council, Canadian Mental Health Association and many others.